 An employee who is hired for a particular project or job of limited or definite duration is considered a temporary employee.
 A temporary employee is not eligible to earn, accrue, or participate in any School benefits program, except as otherwise required by law.

-Temporary employees retain that status until they are notified of a change, in writing, by Director of Human Resources.
+Temporary employees retain that status until they are notified of a change, in writing, by the Human Resources Department.

 WORK SCHEDULES